zydr4t3/zydr4t3/README.md

 > [!NOTE]
-> The owner of this account is not a roleplayer.
-They are a fictionkin, meaning they, to some extent, believe that they are the character their profile is built around.
+> The owner of this account is not a roleplayer - They are a fictionkin.
+This means they, to some extent, believe that they are the character their profile is built around.
 Ships IWC.
 Please do not treat said user like a C.AI bot, as they are still human, just like you...
 Or in their case - your dough is the same as theirs.</a>

 ******